ietf-rats-wg/eat/draft-ietf-rats-eat.md

 While their semantics is not expected to change in final publication, it is possible that they will.
 The JWT Claim Names and CWT Claim Keys are not expected to change.

+In draft -06 an early allocation was described.
+The processing of that early allocation was never correctly completed.
+This early allocation assigns different numbers for the CBOR claim labels.
+This early allocation will presumably complete correctly

 * Claim Name: Nonce
 * Claim Description: Nonce
 * JWT Claim Name: "nonce" (already registered for JWT)